ramomar1992/bio2-assignment2/README.md

 ### 4. How many contigs were generated?

-There are 997 contigs generated from the assymbly.
+There are 997 contigs generated from the assembly.

 ![contigs-generated](./images/contigs-stats.png)\

 ### 5. What is N50 and NG50 of the assembled genome and what do they mean?

-From the report the value of *N50* is **10400** an the value of *NG50* is **10400**.
+From the report the value of _N50_ is **10400** an the value of _NG50_ is **10400**.

 The N50 value is the length of the shortest read such that it will be in the 50% position of the read assymbly.
-If we assymbled all reads from the tallest to the shortest, the N50 read is the one which will be in the middle of the assymbled genome.
+If we assembled all reads from the tallest to the shortest, the N50 read is the one which will be in the middle of the assembled genome.
 However the NG50 is the same as the N50 but on the level of the reference genome length.
-Which means when we align all genes assymble in reference to the original genome, the readd that will be exactly at the midddle of the genome is the NG50 read.
+Which means when we align all genes assemble in reference to the original genome, the readd that will be exactly at the midddle of the genome is the NG50 read.

-**NOTE**: I assumed that the length of the whole genome is the same as the length of the assymbled gene to get the NG50 fropm the Quast report.
+**NOTE**: I assumed that the length of the whole genome is the same as the length of the assembled gene to get the NG50 fropm the Quast report.

 ![N50](./images/n50.png)